 The Group expects to continue to build affordable housing in the State of Queensland by developing mixed tenure and mixed use buildings.
 This will involve the use of external funding, Government grants and cash generated by the Group.
-The Group also investigates alternative methods of raising private sector funding to finance development projects.
-The AA- credit rating from Standard and Poor's may assist with this process.
+The Group will continue to investigate alternative methods of raising private sector funding to finance development projects and the AA- credit rating from Standard and Poor's may assist with this process.